General Land Office (White Pigeon, Michigan)

 The U.S. started issuing land in Michigan after the 1821 Treaty of Chicago, in which the Potawatomi and other tribes turned over their land, was signed in 1821.
-The White Pigeon land office operated for 4 years from 1831-1834.
+The White Pigeon land office operated for 4 years from 1831 to 1834.
 During that time over a quarter million acres of land were sold from this office at a rate of $1.25 per acre.
 In 1834, the White Pigeon register Abraham S. Edwards and receiver, Thomas C. Sheldon moved to the newly created land office in Bronson-now Kalamazoo.

 The land office was listed on the National Register of Historic Places on February 7, 1989.

 The White Pigeon land office is the oldest building in Southwest Michigan and one of the oldest in the state.

 Design

 The land office was built in the Greek Revival architectural style which was a prevalent style during this time period.
 It is located in downtown White Pigeon, MI.
 The site was renovated in 2019 and features displays and exhibits relating to surveying, land purchase and the history of the area.